Nuala Nic Con Iomaire

 Nuala Nic Con Iomaire (died 16 July 2010) was an Irish playwright, producer, translator, artist and poet.

 A native of An Cheathrú Rua Connemara, County Galway, Nic Con Iomaire was a daughter of Liam and Bairbre Mac Con Iomaire.
 She was married to Pádraic Harvey, with whom she had a daughter, Iseult.

-Nic Con Iomaire wrote two plays, An tUisceadán (for the stage), and Páid (a radio play).
+Nic Con Iomaire wrote two plays, An tUisceadán (Andrews Lane Theatre), and Páid (a radio play).
 Best known as a producer, she also worked as arts officer with An Béal Binn, a theatre company and a singing club in Bray, Co.
 Wicklow.